 The AWWTP has been located at its current site 459 Waterloo Ave since 1960 and has been expanded and upgraded a number of times.
-The plant currently serves a population of approximately 33,000 and on average treats 13,000,000 L/day of wastewater.
+The plant currently serves a population of approximately 33,500 and on average treats 13,000,000 L/day of waste water.

-- An extension of treated effluent lines to service the south end of the City and parks and schools in between.
+- An extension of reclaimed water pipe-lines to service parks and schools at the south end of the City.

-Wastewater undergoes primary, secondary and tertiary treatment at the City of Penticton's AWWTP.
-Treatment processes include fine screening, primary clarification, biological nutrient removal (BNR), secondary clarification, filtration and ultraviolet disinfection prior to discharging into the sensitive and high use recreational receiving waters of the Okanagan River which feeds Skaha Lake.
-In addition, from April to October, a more environmentally friendly practice of reclaiming the treated wastewater and using it to irrigate local City parks, schools fields and the Penticton Golf & Country Club takes place.
+Waste water undergoes primary, secondary and tertiary treatment at the City of Penticton's AWWTP.
+Treatment processes include fine screening, primary clarification, biological nutrient removal (BNR), secondary clarification, filtration and ultraviolet disinfection prior to discharging into the sensitive and high use recreational receiving waters of the Okanagan River.

 In addition, from April to October, reclaimed water is used to irrigate large grassed areas at City parks, schools fields and the Penticton Golf & Country Club.The bio solids that result from treatment plant process are fermented, digested, thickened and dewatered; they are then trucked to Campbell Mountain Landfill where they are composted into Class A compost.